 You often need special equipment to remove old pumps and piping and to install sealing material inside the well.
 Use of inappropriate materials and methods can lead to well settling, collapse and continued groundwater contamination.
 If plugging materials are improperly installed in a well, you'll find patching up defective work is nearly impossible.

-The most obvious places to find unused wells are where you'll find pipes sticking out of the ground around the farmstead, or in an area where a farmstead used to be or under an old windmill.
+The most obvious places to find unused wells are where pipes stick out of the ground around the farmstead, in an area where a farmstead used to be or under an old windmill.
 You may not know the history of your property, however, and unused well locations may not be obvious.
 A depression in the ground may indicate an old well.
 Also, wells often were drilled in house basements, under front steps or near old cisterns.

-State well regulations (Missouri Regulations RSMo 256.600) require reports of well plugging.
-These regulations also explain well-closing requirements.
+State well regulations (RSMo 256.600) require reports of well plugging.
+These regulations also explain well-closing requirements:

 - Remove pump, piping and any other obstructions from the well.

 - Close the entire length of unused wells with slurries of cement or clay.

 - Chlorinate the well before sealing it.
 Seal the entire length of the well to prevent surface water from entering the groundwater and to prevent contamination movement from one aquifer to another.